Isabel de Santa Rita Vás: Other works

 The 250th birth anniversary of Abbé Faria, the noted Goan hypnotist, was celebrated in Candolim in 2006.
 For this occasion, Vás made a video titled In Search of Abbé Faria and wrote a dramatization on the life of Faria, titled Kator Re Bhaji.

 She knows Portuguese language, culture and its theatre and has been featured as a guest speaker on the topic of theatre in Portuguese in 20th century Goa.
 In 2017, she translated the play No Flowers, No Wreaths written by Orlando da Costa, current Portuguese Prime Minister António Costa's late father, into English.
 In a ceremony, she was given the opportunity of personally presenting her translation of the work to the prime minister, who is of Goan origin.

 Community work

 Apart from theatre, Vás has been actively involved in community work.

 Positive People

-She was a close friend of the late Dominic D'Souza, Goa's first documented AIDS patient (having worked with him on Mustard Seed plays).
+She was a close friend of the late Dominic D'Souza, Goa's first documented HIV patient (having worked with him on Mustard Seed plays).
 Together, they founded Positive People — Goa's first counselling group, an NGO, to raise awareness on HIV/AIDS.
 The discrimination and hardship faced by Dominic because of his disease inspired her to write and produce the Company's first original play in 1992, titled, A Leaf in the Wind.
-The 2005 Indian film My Brother…Nikhil, directed by Onir, was based on Dominic's life.
+The 2005 Indian film My Brother…Nikhil, directed by Onir, was based on D'Souza's life although this fact goes unmentioned in the credits.